tejaswinitupe/LGMVIP-TASK-2/README.md

 Clone the Repository

-Open Terminal and rum Command "npm start"
+Open Terminal and run Command "npm start"